Satellite Events

 This satellite meeting showcases the latest research on metacognition, in the form of both keynotes and short oral presentations.
 We aim to be a venue for interdisciplinary discussions around all aspects of metacognition, cross-cutting psychology, neuroscience, philosophy and computer science.
 Our community represents an entirely new model of scientific community building: a roving satellite meeting, designed to approach and synergistically mingle with relevant scientific communities across philosophy, psychology, cognitive science, neuroscience, and artificial intelligence on an annual cycle.
 We aim to join a different meeting every year to best benefit from and foster interdisciplinary community building.

-Date: August 2, 2026
+Date: Sunday, August 2, 2026

-Registration: free but please do sign up because we may have to give a list of registrants to a security guard.
+Registration: Free but please do sign up because we may have to give a list of registrants to a security guard.

 Link for details and registration: www.metacognitivescience.org